VNMod/Data-Structures-and-Algorithms/Data Structures/Double Linked List ADT/README.md

 - methods to add a new entry to the list
 - methods to remove an entry from the list
 - a method to clear (empty) the list
-- a method to determine the number of times an entry appears in the list • method to determine whether the list contains a given entry
+- a method to determine the number of times an entry appears in the list
+- a method to determine whether the list contains a given entry
 - a method to replace an entry